35 Irreversible dynamics

 \[ \begin{align} E = \frac{1}{2}N^2\newhat{z}^2. \end{align} \]

-On average, half of this is stored in kinetic energy, which is
+holds according to Eq.
+(2.89).
+On average, half of this is stored as kinetic energy, which leads to

 \[ \begin{align} k_s = \frac{1}{4}N^2\newhat{z}^2 \Rightarrow \newhat{z} = \frac{2}{N}\sqrt{k_s} \Rightarrow L_m = \frac{4}{N}\sqrt{k_s} = \frac{C_l}{N}\sqrt{k_s} \end{align} \]